 To access Medical Guardian's monitoring center, simply press the red Medical Alert Button on Freedom Guardian.
 You will quickly be connected to an operator at the Medical Monitoring Center who can walk you through the situation and send help.
 Medical Guardian's operators are trained for both emergency and non-emergency response services to help with both small and large situations.
 If the operator can't hear you or you are incapacitated, the operator will call the designated phone number to confirm your well-being.
 If you are still unresponsive, they will send emergency medical services to your location.
 For situations that don't require emergency services, the operator will alert your family, friends, or neighbors of your situation to give you the assistance you need.
 Their monitoring centers also have triple-redundant backup systems, making sure you always have access to support even during severe weather and power outages.

-To sum it all up, we found the Freedom Guardian to be a solid medical alert option for seniors who are on the go or want a more discreet alert system.
+To sum it all up, we found the Freedom Guardian to be a top medical alert option for seniors who are on the go or want a more discreet alert system.
 We're big fans of the mobile app that allows caregivers to keep track of the wearer, as well as send important reminders and messages.
 One drawback is that the watch doesn't include fall detection, so if balance is an issue or you're prone to falls, you may want to consider another Medical Guardian system.
 Also, we consider the monthly monitoring fee to be on the more expensive side, but in our opinion, the convenience of having a watch that also serves as a medical alert system is worth the cost.
 The company is also known for its quick response time of under 30 seconds, which means you'll receive the help you need in no time.
 If Freedom Guardian sounds like the right choice for you, check out this year's Medical Guardian review for even more details.

 Linda’s Acclaimed Career in Senior Care Linda Schlenker is a comforting voice for seniors and caregivers across the U.S. For nearly three decades, Linda has helped seniors remain safe in their own homes, while helping them to regain priceless independence and peace… Learn More About Linda Schlenker